Zhangyihe1564/22XX-USB4-SSD-Enclosure-Design/README.md

 The cooling fan in the demo is obtained by cutting the cooling module of Lenovo Legion Pro2.

-You can connect it with flying wires, apply Thermal Goop and press it directly on the 2464 main controller.
+You can connect it with flying wires, apply Thermal Goop and press it directly on the ASM2464PD controller.